Wendat Nation: Housing

+Historically, the Wendat dwelt in longhouses that had a rectangular shape with rounded roofs that were covered by bark panels.
+These houses were built to serve as homes for extended families.

 Artifacts

 Wendat societies were village-based and to support their farming efforts, produced utilitarian ceramics that served functional purposes within their lifestyles, while also featuring aesthetic considerations relating to their design and form.
-Traditional crafts of the Wendat community continued in nineteenth century Quebec, despite colonization.
+Traditional crafts of the Wendat community continued in 19th century Quebec, despite colonization.
 The practices included canoe building, embroidery, basketry, and snowshoe making.